Sympathetic nervous system: Disorders

+Heightened sympathetic nervous system activity is also linked to various mental health disorders such as, anxiety disorders and post-traumatic stress disorder (PTSD).
+It is suggested that the overactivation of the SNS results in the increased severity of PTSD symptoms.
+In accordance with disorders like hypertension and cardiovascular disease mentioned above, PTSD is also linked with the increased risk of developing mentioned diseases, further correlating the link between these disorders and the SNS.

+The sympathetic nervous system is sensitive to stress, studies suggest that the chronic dysfunction of the sympathetic system results in migraines, due to the vascular changes associated with tension headaches.
+Individuals with migraine attacks are exhibited to have symptoms that are associated with sympathetic dysfunction, which include reduced levels of plasma norepinephrine levels, sensitivity of the peripheral adrenergic receptors.

+Insomnia is a sleeping disorder, that makes falling or staying asleep difficult, this disruption in sleep results in sleep deprivation and various symptoms, with the severity depending on whether the insomnia is acute or chronic.
+The most favoured hypothesis for the cause of insomnia is the hyperarousal hypothesis, which is known as a collective over-activation of various systems in the body, this over-activation includes the hyperactivity of the SNS.
+Whereby during sleep cycle disruption sympathetic baroreflex function and neural cardiovascular responses become impaired.

+However more research is still required, as methods used in measuring SNS biological measures are not so reliable due to the sensitivity of the SNS.
+Many factors easily affect its activity, like stress, environment, timing of day, and disease.
+These factors can impact results significantly and for more accurate results extremely invasive methods are required, such as microneurography.
+The difficulty of measuring the SNS activity does not only apply to insomnia, but also with various disorders previously discussed.
+However, over time with advancements in technology and techniques in research studies the disruption of the SNS and its impact on the human body will be explored further.

 History and etymology

 The name of this system can be traced to the concept of sympathy, in the sense of "connection between parts", first used medically by Galen.
 In the 18th century, Jacob B. Winslow applied the term specifically to nerves.

 The concept that an independent part of the nervous system coordinates body functions had its origin in the works of Galen (129–199), who proposed that nerves distributed spirits throughout the body.
 From animal dissections he concluded that there were extensive interconnections from the spinal cord to the viscera and from one organ to another.
-He proposed that this system fostered a concerted action or ‘sympathy’ of the organs.
+He proposed that this system fostered a concerted action or 'sympathy' of the organs.
 Little changed until the Renaissance when Bartolomeo Eustacheo (1545) depicted the sympathetic nerves, the vagus and adrenal glands in anatomical drawings.
-Jacobus Winslow (1669–1760), a Danish-born professor working in Paris, popularised the term ‘sympathetic nervous system’ in 1732 to describe the chain of ganglia and nerves which were connected to the thoracic and lumbar spinal cord.
+Jacobus Winslow (1669–1760), a Danish-born professor working in Paris, popularised the term 'sympathetic nervous system' in 1732 to describe the chain of ganglia and nerves which were connected to the thoracic and lumbar spinal cord.